-6. Collect yard waste every other week in lieu of each week. - Policy Decision

-While this potential change in collection process would offer more flexibility to absorb large loads and still meet collection schedule within specified week, the potential for yard waste sitting for extended periods of time could have adverse impacts.
-As such, the suggestion has not been included in the proposed plan.

-7. Recognizing that Division staff are to be reduced, consider a proportional reduction in management (i.e. less employees require less managers to supervise them).
+- 6. Collect yard waste every other week in lieu of each week.
+Policy Decision large loads and still meet collection schedule within specified week, the potential for yard waste sitting for extended periods of time could have adverse impacts.
+As such, the suggestion has not been included in the proposed plan. - 7.
+Recognizing that Division staff are to be reduced, consider a proportional reduction in management (i.e. less employees require less managers to supervise them).